-Erickson was born in Minnesota to parents of Norwegian and Korean heritage (call her Korwegian).
-She studied International Relations and wrote for an underground indie music magazine at the University of Wisconsin-Madison, and after completing her bachelor’s degree moved to Seoul, South Korea to discover her mother’s old stomping grounds.
-While in Seoul, Erickson pursued her language and global studies at Ewha Womans University and became a champion of North Korean Human Rights through her NGO work.
+I was born in Minnesota to parents of Norwegian and Korean heritage (I call myself Korwegian).
+I studied International Relations and wrote for an underground indie music magazine at the University of Wisconsin-Madison, and later dived into state politics as a Legislative intern for Governor Jim Doyle.
+After completing my bachelor’s degree I moved to Seoul, South Korea to discover my mother’s old stomping grounds.
+While in Seoul, I studied the Korean language and global studies at Ewha Womans University and became a champion of North Korean Human Rights through my NGO work.

-On her down time, Erickson traveled throughout East Asia and this triggered her growing curiosity of global media, which led to a period of masters level studies in Media & Communications at the London School of Economics.
-Inspired by the late, BBC DJ John Peel, she formatted and hosted two student radio shows that included live interviews, in studio performances and specialty shows playing global, underground and mainstream music.
-With London being home, she traveled throughout Europe and felt a sense of transformation and spiritual growth.
+During that time I traveled throughout East Asia, which triggered a growing curiosity in global media and later led to a period of masters level studies in Media & Communications at the London School of Economics.
+Inspired by the late BBC DJ John Peel, I formatted and hosted two student radio shows and traveled throughout Europe on my free time.

-While bridging the gap between old and new worlds, she began building friendships with a new generation of young entrepreneurs, artists and students around the globe.
-After graduation, Erickson moved back to the United States and set up shop in Brooklyn, New York.
-Jess worked for major and minor music labels but received a wake up call that the record industry was on its last legs.
-She moved on to pursue a position in the tech startup world and it was love at first sight.
+As I bridged the gap between old and new worlds, I began building friendships with a new generation of young entrepreneurs, artists and students around the globe.
+After graduation, I moved back to the US and set up shop in Brooklyn, New York.
+I then worked for major and minor music labels until I decided to take on a new challenge.
+I moved on to pursue a position at Speaklike, a Manhattan-based tech startup.
+For me, the startup scene was love at first sight.